Roger Waters investigated for Nazi imagery at German concerts

 Waters has responded to claims his messaging contains antisemitic undertones in an op-ed published in the Berliner Zeitung newspaper in Germany last February.

-In it he says that the “Israeli lobby” is leading “a despicable smear campaign against him,” and that these amount to attempts to silence his “seventy five year old fight for equal human rights for all my brothers and sisters in Palestine/Israel, irrespective of their ethnicity, religion or nationality.”
+In it, he says the “Israeli lobby” is leading “a despicable smear campaign against him.”

+These amount to attempts to silence his “seventy five year old fight for equal human rights for all my brothers and sisters in Palestine/Israel, irrespective of their ethnicity, religion or nationality,” he wrote.

 Waters is a prominent member of the global pro-Palestinian Boycott, Divestment and Sanction movement.
-Known as BDS, it aims to force Israel to withdraw from occupied territories by isolating it from the global community on economic, cultural and diplomatic levels.
+Known as BDS, it aims to force Israel to withdraw from occupied territories by isolating it economically, culturally and diplomatically on the world stage.

 Concerts and speaking engagements across Europe and the United States have been called off because of his views.